KoelnAPI/data/data/geo-base/README.md

 ## Detailed folder contents

-* _source: Original, unmodified data as downloaded from the City of Cologne
 * stadtbezirke: Highest level city districts as polygons
 * stadtteile: Second level city districts as polygons
 * stadtviertel: Neighbourhoods as polygons